VirtoCommerce/vc-module-elastic-search-8/README.md

 ### NLP models
 Elasticsearch offers the usage of a wide range of NLP models, including both dense and sparse vector models.
 Your choice of the language model is critical for implementing semantic search successfully.

-By defaul, we recommend using ELSER model.
+By default, we recommend using ELSER model.
 Elastic Learned Sparse EncodeR (ELSER) - is an NLP model trained by Elastic that enables you to perform semantic search by using sparse vector representation.

 ### Prerequisites

-Elastic Cloud 8.9 or higher should be delpoyed and configured.
+Elastic Cloud 8.9 or higher should be deployed and configured.

 ### Enable Machine Learning Instances
 After creating a Elastic Cloud deployment, you'll need to enable Machine Learning capabilities: